 In addition to the powers contained in the preceding sections of this Part, a local government may, if in its opinion any house is unfit for human habitation by reason of uncleanness or want of repair, require the owner of such house by a notice served on such owner to render clean or to repair such house within the time and in the manner specified in such notice.

-[Section 139 inserted by No. 32 of 1937 s.
-6; amended by No. 14 of 1996 s.
+[Section 139 inserted: No. 32 of 1937 s.
+6; amended: No. 14 of 1996 s.
 4.]

 140. Local government may act in default of owner